Music cipher: Chromatic substitution ciphers

 Music ciphers based on the chromatic scale provide a larger pool of note names to match with letters of the alphabet.
 Applying sharps and flats to the seven diatonic pitches yields twenty-one unique cipher symbols.
 Since this is obviously still less than a standard alphabet, chromatic ciphers also require either a reduced letter set or additional features (e.g., octave register or duration).
 Most chromatic ciphers were developed by composers in the 20th Century when fully chromatic music itself was more common.
 A notable exception is a cipher attributed to the composer Michael Haydn (brother of the more famous Joseph Haydn).
 Haydn's algorithm is one of the most comprehensive with symbols for thirty-one letters of the German alphabet, punctuations (using rest signs), parentheses (using clefs), and word segmentation (using bar lines).
 However, because many of the pitches are enharmonic equivalents, this cipher can only be transmitted as visual steganography, not via musical sound.
 For example, the notes C-sharp and D-flat are spelled differently, but they sound the same on a piano.
 As such, if one were listening to an enciphered melody, it would not be possible to hear the difference between the letters K and L. Furthermore, the purpose of this cipher was clearly not to generate musical themes that could pass for normal music.
 The use of such an extreme chromatic scale produces wildly dissonant, atonal melodies that would have been obviously atypical for Haydn's time.

 20th-century ciphers

-Although chromatic ciphers did not seemed to be favored by cryptographers, there are several 20th-century composers who developed systems for use in their own music: Arthur Honegger, Maurice Duruflé, Norman Cazden, Olivier Messiaen, and Jacques Chailley.
+Although chromatic ciphers did not seem to be favored by cryptographers, there are several 20th-century composers who developed systems for use in their own music: Arthur Honegger, Maurice Duruflé, Norman Cazden, Olivier Messiaen, and Jacques Chailley.
 Similar to Haydn's cipher, most likewise match the alphabet sequentially onto a chromatic scale and rely on octave register to extend to twenty-six letters.
 Only Messiaen's appears to have been thoughtfully constructed to meet the composer's aesthetic goals.
 Although he also utilized different octave registers, the letters of the alphabet are not mapped in scalar order and also have distinct rhythmic values.
 Messiaen called his musical alphabet the langage communicable, and used it to embed extra-musical text throughout his organ work Méditations sur le Mystère de la Sainte Trinité.

+21st-century ciphers

+A system that translates the Bible into music form was extensively developed by the artist John Three Sixteen in the 2020s.
+Each piece is originated by translating the Greek Bible letters into a musical form various musical scales.
+Various methodologies are used to maintain variety, the musicality of which develops from repeated phrasing from repeated or similar words.